-Before commencement, a favourable opinion of the clinical trial must be obtained either from the competent Health District Ethics Committee of the trial site or, in the case of an international multi-centre trial, from the Sub-Committee on Medical Research Ethics (TUKIJA) of the National Advisory Board on Health Care Ethics (ETENE).
-An opinion relating to Finnish trial centres participating in international multi-centre trials is issued by TUKIJA or, on the instructions thereof, by a Health District Ethics Committee.
-If the Ethics Committee has proposed changes to the trial, the amended documents such as the trial protocol, its appendices and patient consent must be submitted to the National Agency for Medicines in the form approved by the Ethics Committee prior to commencement of the trial.
-A trial notification or request for authorisation may be submitted to the National Agency for Medicines regardless of the stage of processing by the Ethics Committee.
+According to section 3 of the Medical Research Act, before commencement, a favourable opinion of the clinical trial must be obtained from the relevant Ethics Committee.
+If the Ethics Committee has proposed changes to the trial, the amended documents such as the trial protocol, its appendices and patient consent must be submitted to Fimea in the form approved by the Ethics Committee prior to commencement of the trial.
+A trial notification or request for authorisation may be submitted to Fimea regardless of the stage of processing by the Ethics Committee.

-The National Agency for Medicines examines the notification or request for authorisation concerning a clinical trial on medicinal products and its appendices.
+Fimea examines the notification or request for authorisation concerning a clinical trial on medicinal products and its appendices.
 If on preliminary examination the notification is found to be deficient, the Agency requests supplementation of the notification before processing it.
-The sponsor is sent an announcement of the receipt of a valid notification or request for authorisation; this states the date of commencement of processing and the number assigned to the investigation by the National Agency for Medicines.
-This number and the EudraCT number must be used as a reference in correspondence regarding the trial.
+The sponsor is sent an announcement of the receipt of a valid notification or request for authorisation; this states the date of commencement of processing and the number assigned to the investigation by Fimea.
+This number and the EudraCT number must be used as a reference in any correspondence or other communication regarding the trial.

-If the National Agency for Medicines cannot approve the conduct of the trial, the sponsor is asked for further clarification.
+If Fimea cannot approve the conduct of the trial, the sponsor is asked for further clarification.
 If such clarification is requested, the request is made in writing within 60 days of the commencement of processing to the party submitting the notification.
-On the basis of the request for clarification from the National Agency for Medicines, the sponsor may amend its trial protocol to rectify the deficiencies observed.
+On the basis of the request for clarification from Fimea, the sponsor may amend its trial protocol to rectify the deficiencies observed.
 If the amendments are not made or the amendments are not in line with the request for clarification, the trial may not commence.
-If no clarification is requested, the trial may commence without specific permission from the National Agency for Medicines when 60 days have elapsed from commencement of the processing.
+If no clarification is requested, the trial may commence without specific permission from Fimea when 60 days have elapsed from commencement of the processing.

-The National Agency for Medicines' processing period is 90 days if the clinical trial involves medicinal products for gene therapy, somatic cell therapy or medicinal products containing genetically modified organisms.
-Written authorisation from the National Agency for Medicines is required before such clinical trial can commence.
-The National Agency for Medicines can extend the processing period by a further 90 days if issuance of a statement requires extensive further clarifications.
+According to section 87 of the Medicines Act, the Fimea processing period is 90 days if the clinical trial involves medicinal products for gene therapy, somatic cell therapy or medicinal products containing genetically modified organisms.
+Written authorisation from Fimea is required before such clinical trial can commence.
+Fimea can extend the processing period by a further 90 days if issuance of a statement requires extensive further clarifications.
 No fixed time limit applies to decisions to authorise trials involving xenogenic cell therapy.

-If the trial is not initiated, the National Agency for Medicines must be notified of the decision and the reasons for it in writing within 90 days.
-If the trial has been interrupted, the National Agency for Medicines must be notified of the interruption and the reasons for within 15 days using the EudraCT form "Notification of amendment".
+If the trial is not initiated, Fimea must be notified of the decision and the reasons for it in writing within 90 days.
+If the trial has been interrupted, Fimea must be notified of the interruption and the reasons for within 15 days using the EudraCT form "Notification of amendment".
 The same form must be used to notify of re-commencement of the trial.

 Clinical trial is deemed to have ended when the last patient has completed the clinical stage of the trial.
-The National Agency for Medicines must be notified of the end of the trial within 90 days.
-In the event that an international trial ends in Finland earlier than at the other trial sites, separate notification must be made of its end in Finland and the end of the entire trial.
-Notification concerning the end or premature suspension of the trial must be made in writing using the EudraCT form "Declaration of the end of a trial".
+According to section 10h of the Medical Research Act, Fimea must be notified of the end of the trial within 90 days.
+In the event that a clinical trial is terminated early, a notification must be submitted to Fimea within 15 days of the termination.
+In the event that a multinational trial ends in Finland earlier than at the other trial sites, a separate notification is required.
+Notification concerning the end or early termination of the trial must be made in writing using the EudraCT form "Declaration of the end of a trial" available on the European Commission website (http://ec.europa.eu/health/documents/eudralex/vol-10/).